Lamport, Northamptonshire, All Saints Church

 All Saints church stands almost directly opposite the historic house of Lamport Hall, home of the Isham family for over 400 years.
-Indeed, the main interest here are a series of memorials to members of the Isham family, which cover the gamut from subdued to grandiose.
+Indeed, the main interest here is a series of memorials to members of the Isham family, which cover the gamut from subdued to grandiose.

 All Saints (sometimes referred to as All Hallows) dates to the 12th century, with additions in the 13th century and major alterations in the 17th-19th centuries.
 It is built of limestone ashlar and lias stone beneath a lead roof.
 The design is traditional, with a west tower, nave with aisle, chancel, and south chapel.
-Beginning in 1737 a major rebuilding underWilliam Smith of Warwick introduced classical pilasters and n Italianate east window.
+Beginning in 1737 a major rebuilding under William Smith of Warwick introduced classical pilasters and an Italianate east window.

 Sir Justinian's great-grandson, another Justinian, travelled extensively in Italy and was heavily influenced by the classical architecture he saw there.
-When Sir Justinian died in 1736 he left money in his will to remodel the 17th century interiors in Italianate style.
+When Sir Justinian died in 1736 he left money in his will to remodel the 17th-century interiors in Italianate style.
 The result is elegant without being overpowering, though it does overshadow the medieval bits of All Saints.